ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   any TEEP cipher suites listed in the QueryRequest, so the TAM can select one.
   Details about the TEEP cipher suite encoding can be found in {{teep-ciphersuite}}.

+supported-freshness-mechanisms
+: The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TEEP Agent.
+  It is an optional parameter used for attesting the TAM from the TEEP Agent.
+  If the TEEP Agent to conduct the attestation of the TAM, attestation-payload and/or stui-report MUST be included in the one additional round of QueryRequest.
+  Details about the encoding can be found in {{freshness-mechanisms}}.
+  If this parameter is absent, it means only the nonce mechanism is supported.

+challenge
+: The challenge field is an optional parameter used for ensuring the freshness of attestation evidence included with a QueryResponse message.
+  It is an optional parameter used for attesting the TAM from the TEEP Agent.
+  If the TEEP Agent to conduct the attestation of the TAM, attestation-payload and/or suit-report MUST be included in the one additional round of QueryRequest.
+  When a challenge is provided in the QueryResponse and Evidence in the form of an EAT is returned with a QueryRequest message then the challenge contained in this request MUST be used to generate the EAT, by copying the challenge into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
+  For more details see {{freshness-mechanisms}}.

+  If any format other than EAT is used, it is up to that format to define the use of the challenge field.

 selected-version
 : The selected-version parameter indicates the TEEP protocol version selected by the TEEP Agent.
 The absence of this parameter indicates the same as if it